ddella/OpenSSL/README.md

 It works with **bash** and **zsh** on both macOS and Linux.

 ## Requirements
 Make sure you have the **chain of trust** in the file **`chain.pem`**.
 It contains ALL the certificates, RootCA, SubRootCA and server certificate, in a PEM file to avoid the anoying error: '21 (unable to verify the first certificate)'.

-See below for an example:
+In the example below, I have a RootCA, an intermediate CA and the server certificate in the file **`chain.pem`**:

 ```
 -----BEGIN CERTIFICATE-----